maluta/maluta.github.com/_posts/2021-12-05-apache-foundation.md

 > "Apache’s breakthrough technology touches every aspect of modern computing, powering most of the Internet, managing exabytes of data, executing teraflops of operations, and storing trillions of objects in virtually every industry.
 Apache projects are all freely-available, at 100% no cost, and with no licensing fees".

-At the apache.org website, you can watch a documentary that I also embedded below.
+At the apache.org [website](apache.org), you can watch the full documentary that I also embedded below.
 Highly recommend!

 <center><iframe width="560" height="315" src="https://www.youtube.com/embed/JUt2nb0mgwg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></center>